TobyRet/CV/README.md

 Technical Skillset
 ------------------

-  - Agile values, principles and practice
+  - Extreme Programming values, principles and practice
-  - Object­ oriented principles and design
+  - Object oriented principles and design
-  - Test­ driven development
-  - Pair programming
-  - Ruby 2.0
-  - Rails 4
-  - PostgreSQL
-  - Sinatra and DataMapper
-  - Unit testing with RSpec and Jasmine
-  - Integration testing with Capybara
-  - Behaviour driven development with Cucumber
+  - Test driven development
-  - FactoryGirl fixtures
-  - Version control with git and GitHub
-  - JavaScript, jQuery and CoffeeScript
-  - HTML5
-  - CSS3, Sass and Twitter Bootstrap 3
-  - WebSockets
-  - User authentication and authorisation with bcrypt and Devise
-  - Integration of APIs including Twilio, Stripe, Chartkick and Paperclip
-  - Mailgun API with RestClient
-  - GitHub Flavoured Markdown
+  - Languages: Java, Ruby, Angular, Javascript, JQuery, CoffeScript, Jade, HTML5, CSS
+  - Web frameworks / libraries: Rails, Sinatra, Spark
+  - Testing frameworks: Rspec, jUnit, Mockito, Jasmine, Capybara, Cucumber
+  - Databases: PostgreSQL, SQLite, MongoDB
-  - Deployment to Heroku
+  - Deployment: Jenkins, Heroku
+  - Git
   - Project Management
+  - Line Management
+  - Marketing & Communications
-  - Analytics
+  - User Experience
   - SEO

 Experience
 ----------

-####Sep 2014 - Present: Apprentice Software Developer, Codurance.
+####Sep 2014 - Present: Apprentice Software Developer, Codurance, London.
-Full details of the apprenticeship can be found at [here](http://www.codurance.com/careers/apprentice/).
+Full details of the apprenticeship can be found at [here](http://www.codurance.com/careers/apprentice/) or check out my [recent blog](http://codurance.com/2014/12/06/life-as-an-apprentice/) desribing my experience as an apprentice..

-####Jan 2012 - Aug 2014: Head of Communications &amp; IT, National Foundation for Youth Music.
+####Jan 2012 - Aug 2014: Head of Communications &amp; IT, National Foundation for Youth Music, London.
 Heading up a team of five, I was responsible for the development of all digital products and overseeing delivery of strategies to generate public support and income.

-####Mar 2011 - Jan 2013: Digital Project Manager, National Foundation for Youth Music.
+####Mar 2011 - Jan 2013: Digital Project Manager, National Foundation for Youth Music, London.
 Responsible for leading a cross-departmental team to design and build an [online community](http://network.youthmusic.org.uk) platform for beneficiaries which today has more than 6,000 members.

-####Aug 2008 - Mar 2011: Marketing Manager, National Foundation for Youth Music.
+####Aug 2008 - Mar 2011: Marketing Manager, National Foundation for Youth Music, London.
 Responsible for raising the profile of a training and advice service, coordinating the marketing activities of nine regional teams and bringing new products to market.

-####Apr 2007 - Aug 2008: Website Manager, National Foundation for Youth Music.
+####Apr 2007 - Aug 2008: Website Manager, National Foundation for Youth Music, London.
 Responsible for the day-to-day management and development of a large online training platform.

-####Jun 2006 - Apr 2007: Regional Communications Officer, Consumer Direct.
+####Jun 2006 - Apr 2007: Regional Communications Officer, Consumer Direct, London.
 Responsible for coordinating all regional public relations activity and increasing call volume to the helpline.